-Welcome to the Marshall County School District Gifted and Talented Website!
-Our Gifted and Talented (GT) Program services students in 4th-12th grades who have been formally identified in the areas of General Intellectual, Language Arts, Math, Science, Social Studies, Creativity, Leadership, or Visual/Performing Arts which include Art, Music, Drama, and Dance.
-Primary students who exhibit potential for giftedness in these areas are serviced through our Primary Talent Pool (PTP).
+Welcome to the Marshall County School District Gifted and Talented website!
+The GT Program services gifted learners in 4th - 12th grades who exhibit potential strengths or are formally identified in the areas of General Intellectual, English/Language Arts, Math, Science, Social Studies, Creativity, Leadership, or Visual/Performing Arts.
+Visual/ Performing Arts includes the focus areas of Visual Art, Music (voice or instrumental), Drama, and Dance.
+Primary students who exhibit potential strengths in the areas of giftedness are serviced through the Primary Talent Pool (PTP).

-Administrators, guidance counselors, teachers, and GT teachers all work together to meet the creative, intellectual, academic, social, and emotional needs of our gifted learners in accordance with 704 KAR 3:285.
-We continuously strive to provide our students with opportunities to think critically and creatively, problem solve, lead their peers, and practice the essential skills that are necessary to succeed in the 21st century.
-These essential skills include:
+Administrators, guidance counselors, teachers, parents, students, and Gifted Services all work together to meet the creative, intellectual, academic, social, and emotional needs of our gifted learners in accordance with 704 KAR 3:285.
+We continuously strive to provide students with opportunities to grow in their areas of giftedness, think critically and creatively, problem-solve, lead their peers, and practice essential skills that are necessary to succeed in the 21st century.
+Essential skills include:

 - Critical Thinking

 The GT Program implements Gifted and Talented Response to Intervention (GT/RtI) in accordance with the Kentucky System of Interventions.
 GT/RtI is a tiered system of interventions used to aid in the identification of high ability students and service them in the areas of giftedness.
 Interventions for student growth must be research-based and implemented with fidelity.

 RtI and GT/RtI Tiers According to the Kentucky System of Interventions